Generation of mechanical interference fringes by multi-photon counting: Discussion and Conclusion

-Our scheme offers four main advantages: (i) Our process generates non-classical mechanical states---signified by negativity in the Wigner quasiprobability distribution---without the need for strong single photon coupling and (ii) with favourable scaling against the initial thermal occupation. (iii) Our scheme is resilient against optical loss, as photon counting with low amplitude input coherent states can be used.
-And (iv), larger superposition states can be prepared by changing only the measurement and projecting onto optical $N00N$ states.
-This combination of advantages thus dramatically improves the feasibility to generate and observe mechanical single-mode non-classicality---a key outstanding goal of the field---and the high-visibility mechanical fringes observed here are a key step towards achieving this goal.
+Our scheme offers five main advantages: (i) a path is provided to generate mechanical momentum superposition states by projecting an optical pulse onto a NOON state.
+This scheme does not require non-classical optical input states that are difficult to prepare for narrow-bandwidth cavity interactions.
+Larger mechanical superposition states can be prepared by changing only the optical measurement and projecting onto larger NOON states. (ii) Our process generates non-classical mechanical states---signified by negativity in the Wigner quasiprobability distribution---without the need for strong single-photon coupling and (iii) with more favourable scaling against the initial thermal occupation than previously reported. (iv) The protocol can be performed quickly compared to the mechanical period, as it operates outside the resolved-sideband regime, making it much easier to complete the experiment before thermal decoherence sets in. (v) Our scheme is resilient against optical loss, as photon counting with low amplitude input coherent states can be used.
+This combination of advantages thus dramatically improves the feasibility to generate and observe mechanical momentum superposition states---a key outstanding goal of the field---and the high-visibility mechanical fringes observed here are a key step towards achieving this goal.